By Marcia A. Daniel, Chief Client Officer, Ferrilli

 In the 1980s and early 1990s, institutions were pulling cable through buildings to get them wired for the digital revolution.
 In the late 1990s and early 2000s we were debating BYOD and whether to allow instructors to teach using streaming video.
 Today, the cloud has ushered in yet another era – and just like those that came before, it will need smart people with strong expertise to ensure that institutions reap the benefits of all that technology has to offer.

 Higher education itself is built on the premise that technology creates more jobs than it kills.
-To ensure the maximum return on their investments in the cloud, institutions can’t forget that this theory holds just as true in their own IT stacks as it does everywhere else.
+To ensure the maximum return on their investments in the cloud, higher education institutions can’t forget that this theory holds just as true in their own IT stacks as it does everywhere else.